8 Must-See Mayan Ruins In Guatemala

 With its nickname meaning “The Lookout,” El Mirador is one of the most mysterious Mayan ruins in Guatemala.
 Situated in the Peten jungle and with no roads to reach it by car, it’s only reachable via trekking or (if you’ve got the money) a helicopter.
 It’s remote – the first map of the area was only created in 1962.

-Very overgrown today, like a “lost city,” there are still a number of complexes visible (and visitable), including pyramids and temples.
+Although it is very overgrown today, like a “lost city,” there are still a number of complexes visible (and visitable), including pyramids and temples.
 There’s even evidence of a large three-meter-plus wall, perhaps suggesting a threat perceived by the inhabitants prior to abandonment.

 Highlights of El Mirador

 • La Danta – a 232-foot-tall pyramid with trees growing out of it.
-It’s one of the tallest pyramids in the world, and one of the most massive ancient structures in the world.
+It’s one of the tallest pyramids in the world and one of the most massive ancient structures in the world.

 • El Tigre, at 180 feet tall, is another enormous pyramidal structure.

-• The lesser known, but still impressive, Los Monos is a pyramidal temple soaring to 157 feet.
+• The lesser known but still impressive Los Monos is a pyramidal temple soaring to 157 feet.

 You can only visit El Mirador on pre-booked guided tours departing from Flores.
 For more information, click here or here.